Touring Group

 Every gift helps!

-2024-25 Youth Artist Leaders
+2025-26 Youth Artist Leaders

-• Eleanor Freebern
+• Elle Freebern

-Eleanor Freebern is an 18 year old harper and composer from Richmond, Vermont.
+Elle Freebern is a 19 year old harper, fiddler, and composer from Richmond, Vermont.
 They first joined the Touring Group in 2022, travelling to Cape Breton with their long-time mentor, Dominique Dodge.
-An independently schooled musician, Eleanor has spent the past half decade untangling the idea of arrangement, exploring textures and contemporary language on the celtic harp.
-They discovered their love of the stage when they were very young, learning piano and violin, and now performs alongside Touring Group alum Fern Tamagini O’Donnell in the duo In Given Time.
+An independently schooled musician, Elle has spent the past half decade focusing on Scottish and Irish music, working with arrangement, balance, and contemporary language on the celtic harp.
+They discovered their love of the stage when they were very young, learning piano and violin, and now perform alongside Touring Group alum Fern Tamagini O’Donnell in the duo In Given Time.
 Featured in such performances as the Youth Artist’s Showcase Recital at the Cathedral of St. Paul in Burlington, VT, they garnered acclaim for their authenticity and consistency as a performer.
-Passionate about all kinds of music, Eleanor has served as Concertmaster for the Green Mountain Youth Orchestra, and currently serves as the Principal Harpist for the Vermont Youth Orchestra.
-They are looking forward to bringing the spirit and soul of the traditional harp to the Touring Group this year.
+They have also composed works for the Vermont Symphony Orchestra, which blend traditional-style phrasing with orchestral voicings.
+Passionate about all kinds of music, Elle has served as Concertmaster for the Green Mountain Youth Orchestra, and Principal Harpist for the Vermont Youth Orchestra.
+They are looking forward to reprising their role as Youth Artist Leader and bringing the spirit and soul of the traditional harp to the Touring Group once again.

 The 2022/2023 Touring Group at the Gaelic College in April 2023